Scotland’s North Coast 500 Route

 John O’Groats

-Literally the end of the road, John O'Groats is known as one end of the longest route between two inhabited points on the British mainland, the other being Lands End some 874 miles away.
-The area is a must for wildlife viewing, including killer whales at certain times of the year and coastal walks.
-The village is quite small with a hotel and restaurant, the Storehouse licensed café, a gift shop, post office, and grocers amongst others available to travellers.
-A caravan and camp site is close to the village centre.
+John O'Groats is known as one end of the longest route between two inhabited points on the British mainland.
+The other is Lands’ End, some 874 miles away.
+The area is a must for coastal walks and wildlife viewing, including killer whales at certain times of the year.

 dornoch-1160x400